-NEW ORLEANS -- Cisco laid out its cloud strategy here at the Cisco Partner Summit this week, with one very clear message: The company will not be the next Microsoft selling its own hosted applications through armies
+NEW ORLEANS -- Cisco laid out its cloud strategy here at the Cisco Partner Summit this week, with one very clear message: The company will not be the next Microsoft selling its own hosted applications through armies of resellers.
+Instead Cisco wants its channel partners to “enable” public and private clouds through infrastructure build-out and offer their own hosted services.

 That said, eventually Cisco partners that build their own clouds will provide Cisco-powered applications.
 It is not entirely clear what those applications will be, but Cisco is currently trialing hosted video and voice, sources say.